NCAA hits Oklahoma St with postseason ban in corruption case - WHIZ News

+Oklahoma State has become the first school to be punished by the NCAA in the fallout from the federal corruption investigation into college basketball.
+The school plans to fight — and likely won’t be the only one.

-Oklahoma State was fined $10,000 and its men’s basketball team was banned from the upcoming postseason Friday after the NCAA found that former assistant coach Lamont Evans accepted up to $22,000 in bribes intended to help steer athletes to certain financial advisers.
+The Cowboys’ men’s basketball team was banned from the upcoming postseason among numerous penalties handed down Friday by an NCAA infractions committee panel, which found that former assistant coach Lamont Evans accepted up to $22,000 in bribes intended to help steer athletes to certain financial advisers.

+That ruling made Oklahoma State the first to make its way fully through the infractions system, ahead of schools like Kansas, North Carolina State, Louisville, South Carolina and Southern California.
+Some of those cases have already had contentious exchanges signaling the schools were ready to fight.

+That list now includes Oklahoma State, which vowed to appeal after being “stunned by the severity of the penalties.”

+That’s of particular interest for the Cowboys after putting together one of the nation’s top recruiting classes, headlined by No. 1 national recruit and one-and-done prospect Cade Cunningham.
+Coach Mike Boynton Jr., who is not accused of wrongdoing, said he plans to speak further with Cunningham and other players to see if they plan to stay,

+“In terms of a postseason ban for a group of kids, who were probably 15 and 16 years old when this stuff was going on, it’s completely, completely out of bounds,” Boynton said.

-The NCAA ruling included three years of probation, the fine self-imposed by the school along with an additional 1% from the program budget, recruiting restrictions and a reduction in basketball scholarships.
+The NCAA penalties against Oklahoma State included three years of probation, a $10,000 fine self-imposed by the school along with an additional 1% from the program budget, recruiting restrictions and a reduction in basketball scholarships.

+Evans received a 10-year show-cause order in the case tied to the federal investigation into college basketball, which became public in 2017.
+While Oklahoma State received a notice of allegations last year, South Carolina said in February that it had received one tied to Evans, who spent four seasons under Frank Martin before joining the Cowboys’ staff in 2016.

 “In short, the former coach in this case put his interests ahead of the student-athletes,” said Larry Parkinson, the chief hearing officer for the infractions panel that handled the case.